msalemor/smart-cli-class/README.md

 User Story - Call OpenAI Chat completion

+As an application, I need to call OpenAI Chat completion to process a prompt and get a completion.

+- Requirements:
   - Create a `pkg/openai.go` file and create a function called `ChatCompletion` to make a POST request to OpenAI.
   - This function should receive an OpenAIRequest and return a pointer to the Commands object: `ChatCompletion(prompt string) (*Commands, error)`
   - Use the Setting singleton to get the endpoint, api key, mode, and system prompt
   - To call OpenAI use the OpenAIRequest structure
   - To receive the respose from OpenAI use the OpenAIResponse structure
   - Convert the actual response into a pointer to the Commands structure

 - Criteria:
+  - The application compiles: `go build .`
   - You should be able to test a completion by
   - In main.go before calling the CLI type:
 ```go